-1037.
-That this Meeting:

-- (i) remains concerned at the plight of non-EU medical graduates caused by changes to immigration rules, calling upon the government to address this; - (ii) supports non-EU doctors in the need for reform of HMG policy to allow completion of studies and higher qualifications on an equal footing; - (iii) supports doctors from non-EU countries already training and working in the UK to be allowed to continue.

-1038.
-This Meeting endorses the following policy statement:

-A That the BMA deplores the active recruitment of healthcare workers from developing countries.

-B That the BMA:

-- Recognises that the lack of healthcare workers in developing countries is a global emergency that requires urgent action.
-The impact of health worker migration from developing countries is a significant component in this crisis, and is a contributing cause of the spiral of poverty and disease. - 2.
-Appreciates the important contribution that internationally qualified healthcare workers can make to their destination countries and in particular, the contribution they have made to the NHS. - 3.
+Constitution Internal was (ii) have acceptable equivalence of breadth and depth of clinical skills, training and knowledge normally associated with UK practice of their specialty; (iii) have sufficient knowledge of the operation of the NHS; (iv) be governed by the normal regulatory processes applicable to doctors practising primarily in the UK.
+(2010) 1049.
+That this Meeting recognises the risks of employing non-UK EEA doctors to provide locum and out of hours services who may have an inadequate command of the English language and poor knowledge of the UK healthcare service.
+(2010) 1050.
+That this Meeting: (i) remains concerned at the plight of non-EU medical graduates caused by changes to immigration rules, calling upon the government to address this; (ii) supports non-EU doctors in the need for reform of HMG policy to allow completion of studies and higher qualifications on an equal footing; (iii) supports doctors from non-EU countries already training and working in the UK to be allowed to continue.
+(2007) 1051.
+This Meeting endorses the following policy statement: A That the BMA deplores the active recruitment of healthcare workers from developing countries.
+B That the BMA: Recognises that the lack of healthcare workers in developing countries is a global emergency that requires urgent action.
+The impact of health worker migration from developing countries is a significant component in this crisis, and is a contributing cause of the spiral of poverty and disease.
+Appreciates the important contribution that internationally qualified healthcare workers can make to their destination countries and in particular, the contribution they have made to the NHS.
 Recognises that concerted action by the governments and national medical associations of developing and developed countries is required to resolve this global problem.

-C That the BMA calls on governments:

-- In developed countries, to commit the necessary resources to achieving selfsufficiency, graduating the healthcare workers needed for their own countries' requirements. - 2.
-In developed countries, to provide readily available and accurate information on job availability in the different areas and stages of medicine, to inform healthcare workers of realistic career prospects. - 3.
-In developing countries, to prioritise the resources required to meet the healthcare needs of their populations. - 4.
+C That the BMA calls on governments: In developed countries, to commit the necessary resources to achieving self-sufficiency, graduating the healthcare workers needed for their own countries' requirements.
+In developed countries, to provide readily available and accurate information on job availability in the different areas and stages of medicine, to inform healthcare workers of realistic career prospects.
+In developing countries, to prioritise the resources required to meet the healthcare needs of their opulations.
 In developing countries, to prioritise the retention of healthcare professionals in their own countries by optimising their career opportunities there.

-D That the BMA calls on national medical associations:

-- 1. To defend the rights of individual healthcare professionals to migrate, should they choose to do so. - 2.
-To support appropriate international twinning and educational exchange programmes. - 3.
-To lobby nationally and internationally to ensure that this global crisis is addressed as a matter of urgency.
+D That the BMA calls on national medical associations: To defend the rights of individual healthcare professionals to migrate, should they choose to do so.